 }

-Passing a null value directly to cb.like(...) will cause a NullPointerException, so make it a habit to add this check at the top of each method.
+Passing null straight into cb.like(...) causes a NullPointerException, so make a habit of putting this check at the top of every method.

 Specification<Product> spec = Specification